zlsa/spacex-reddit-wiki/source/faq.md

 # Frequently Asked Questions

 Looking for up to date Questions & Answers about our favorite company?
 You're in the right place!
 Our FAQ is subdivided into sixteen sections, pick your topic of interest and browse away.
-Do not worry about needing to pick and choose the correct category to find your answer, the questions and answers are duplicated across multiple sections.
+Do not worry about needing to pick and choose the correct category to find your answer, the questions and answers are duplicated across multiple categories.

 * BFR
 * BFS